tanatipt/Sentiment-Radar/README.md

 # SentimentRadar

-In this project, we developed a self-reflective RAG with chain-of-thought to analyze a large volume of news articles from the internet and summarize the overall market sentiment for a given asset.
+In this project, we built a self-reflective, agentic AI system that uses chain-of-thought reasoning to analyze large volumes of online news articles and generate a concise summary of the overall market sentiment for a given asset.
 As an investor, I’ve always relied on news to build a solid fundamental understanding of the assets I am interested in.
 However, due to increasing work commitments, I’ve had less time to keep up.
-To address this, I decided to develop a RAG system that can condense sentiment from multiple news sources into a few concise paragraphs—making it much quicker and easier for me to stay informed.
+To address this, I decided to develop an AI system that can condense sentiment from multiple news sources into a few concise paragraphs—making it much quicker and easier for me to stay informed.
 These are the assets I am mainly focused on in this project:

 - Cryptocurrency: Bitcoin, Ethereum, Ripple, Binance Coin, Solana and Chainlink
 - Stocks: Nvidia, Meta, Tesla, Palantir, Microsoft, Google